PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Automated Evaluation

 \subsection{Dataset}

 We use same dataset mentioned in \ref{sec:validation_dataset} for evaluation.
 We replicate \citet{lee2024overgenerate} in a same way for generating cross-lingual verbal cues, except that we translate prompts that were originally written in English with in-context examples for English-to-English learning into Korean, and use in-context examples from KSS to compare with \textsc{PhoniTale}.
 Hereafter, we refer to the human-authored book as \textbf{KSS}, \citet{lee2024overgenerate} as \textbf{OGR}, and \textsc{PhoniTale} as \textbf{PHT}.
+We use GPT-4o (temperature = 0.7) for both OGR and PHT throughout the entire pipeline to ensure fair comparison, following the temperature setting from \citet{lee2024overgenerate}.